odiuriagin/RealBnB/README.md

   }
 ```

-<p>After property is booked, user will be sent to list of all booked trips.
+<p>After a property is booked, the user will be sent to list of all booked trips.
 For each trip on "Trips" page will be able to leave a review or cancel a trip</p>

 <p style="text-decoration: underline"><b>User Reviews</b></p>
 <p>User can review only booked listings.
-After listing is booked, user will be sent to "Trips" page, where he can click on "Leave a review".
+After listing is booked, the user will be sent to "Trips" page, where the user can click on "Leave a review".
 Review form will open along with the listing info(photo, host, average rating and number of reviews) and all the past reviews.
 When review is submitted, average rating and review count will update instantly.
 <p>When another review is submitted, "reviewTracker" will be updated in ReviewForm component's state. </p>

 ```javascript